AIDS Community Information Outreach Program

 2018 AIDS Community Information Outreach Projects

-The National Library of Medicine (NLM) funded 6 HIV/AIDS Community Information Outreach Projects in September 2015 in the 22nd round of the program.
+The National Library of Medicine (NLM) funded eight HIV/AIDS Community Information Outreach Projects in September 2016 in the 23rd round of the program.
 NLM has continued its HIV/AIDS-related outreach efforts to community-based organizations, patient advocacy groups, faith-based organizations, departments of health, and libraries.
 This program provides support to design local programs for improving information access for HIV/AIDS patients and the affected community as well as their caregivers.